helenmcastro/MathDataScience_2023/problem-set-one.md

     fig.set_size_inches(7, 7)
     plt.show()
 ```
-In this initial code block, we import the required libraries and define a function called plot for displaying images.
+In this initial code block, I import the required libraries and define a function called plot for displaying images.
 The plot function takes an image x as input, converts it to a NumPy array if it's a PyTorch tensor, and then displays the image using Matplotlib.

 ```python
 # Define a function to move data to the GPU